CUNY-CL/wikipron/data/phones/HOWTO.md

     of its example word-pronunciation pairs, which should help you decide which phones/phonemes to remove.
 For the phones or phonemes to retain, remove the comments of counts and example word-pronunciation pairs.
-3. For a phonemic list, add comments about allophony.
+3. For a broadly transcribed list, add comments about allophony.
 4. In [`../scrape`](../scrape) run
     ```./scrape.py --restriction=<your-lang> && ./postprocess```
     This may take a while.